Panama Esmeralda Private Collection Geisha Natural

 Cup Characteristics: Very lush, sweet floral notes, especially Jasmine and coffee blossom, with pronounced lemon-lime citrus acidity.
 Generously fruit filled and light candy flavors.
 Soft, lush, refined and light chocolate mouthfeel.
 Moderate fruit intensity resulting from dry processing.
 A coffee with obvious pedigree and extremely approachable.

-Arrived here in October 2019 in vacuum boxes, a direct import.
-This is the Natural Process version of this coffee.
-We purchased it as both Washed (wet) and Natural (dry) processes but offering one at a time.
+Arrived here in October 2020, new crop, in vacuum boxes, a Direct Trade coffee.
+We have been fortunate to be one of the only US coffee roasters importing this coffee for this and past years.
+This is the Natural Process version of this coffee - we purchased it as both Washed (wet) and Natural (dry) processes but offering one at a time.
 The Natural is more expensive and in the most recent years many of the top Geisha coffees from Panama's highlands have become more popular as such.
 Much of this coffee goes to Asian markets, notably Japan, South Korea, Taiwan as well to Australia.
 In these countries Natural processed coffees are highly sought after.
 This form of processing, where the coffee seeds or beans are dried in the fruit that surrounds them, thus imparting more depth of flavor, rather than the lighter flavors resulting from removing the fruit through washing, than drying just the seeds.
 Natural processing takes more time and tending with drying spanning anywhere from 10 to 60 days in the case of 'slow dried' coffees.

 Panama Esmeralda Private Collection Geisha represents a great bargain in one of the world's most expensive and sought after coffees -Esmeralda Special - which is sold only through a privately held international auction for professional roasters.
 Each year for the past several years, Hacienda Esmeralda has held a private auction of their prized Geisha varietal, each Esmeralda Special lot coming from a specific plot of land on their farm.
 Altogether there is not much coffee, only about 20,000 pounds, which must fill a big demand from all corners of the world (this may sound like a lot but is only half of one shipping container).
 Competition for the coffee is fierce and prices go very high.
 By the time the coffee reaches roasters around the world it is not uncommon for it to sell for more than $100 per pound or $7 to $10 when sold by the cup.